dennyzhang/challenges-kubernetes/Scenario-102/README.md

 ```
 1. Use yaml to start one mysql server service with 1 instance.
 2. Use yaml to start one mysql client service with 2 instances.
-3. Verify mysql server resilience.
+3. Delete the db server instance, make sure a new one will be created automatically.
-   Delete the instance, confirm another one will be started with no data loss.
+4. When db server is recreated, make sure no data loss.
 ```

 See [kubernetes.yaml](kubernetes.yaml)